Zearn: History

+Usage

 As of 2022, the company claimed that its software was used by 25% of US elementary school students and more than one million middle school students.
 In addition to mainstream classroom use, the platform is also used in personalized tutoring and small group instruction.
 The platform is used by public, private, charter and religious schools, and is also used in homeschooling.
 As of February 2025, over 60% of the platform's partners were Title I schools.

-In 2023, the New York City Department of Education signed a seven-year contract with Zearn, in spite of complaints from parents and teachers who found that the platform increased students' screen time, decreased teachers' instructional time, and focused on test-preparation rather than critical thinking skills.